Large Deviations for Small Noise Diffusions Over Long Time: Introduction

 The precise rate function governing the LDP can be found in Section \ref{sec:m2} (see \eqref{eq:rate-function-2}) but we note here that in the special case where $m=k$ and $\alpha$ is the identity matrix, the rate function takes a simple explicit form as

 for $(\xi, \mu) \in C([0,T]: \RR^m) \times \clm_1$, where $\mu(dy\, ds) = \mu(s, dy)\, ds$.
-Roughly, the second term in the rate function arises from the large deviations of the Brownian motion $W$ whereas the first term captures the deviations of the fast process from the collection of its local equilibria and one can interpret it as the instantaneous cost associated with deviating from the equilibrium point $y(\xi(s))$ to a set of points described by the measure $\mu(s,\, dy)$ for each time instant $s$.
+Roughly, the second term in the rate function arises from the large deviations of the Brownian motion $W$ whereas the first term captures the deviations of the fast process from the collection of its local equilibria.
+More precisely, the first term can be interpreted as the instantaneous cost associated with the deviations of a set of points described by the measure $\mu(s,dy)$, for each time instant $s$, from its equilibrium point $y(\xi(s))$.
 Once again the form of the rate function has striking differences from that in the nondegenerate setting (cf. \cite{frewen, ver3, dupspi}).

 We remark that the proof of a LDP for $\mu^{\eps}$ defined in \eqref{eq:muepsdef} is a simpler analogue of the proof of Theorem \ref{theorem:ldp-2} and in fact can be deduced from it.
 However we present these results separately for two reasons.
-First, the basic idea of the proof (particularly of the LDP lower bound) is significantly simpler and clearer to see in the setting of Theorem\ref{theorem:ldp} and sets the general framework for the more involved setting in Theorem \ref{theorem:ldp-2}.
+First, the basic idea of the proof (particularly of the LDP lower bound) is significantly simpler and clearer to see in the setting of Theorem \ref{theorem:ldp} and sets the general framework for the more involved setting in Theorem \ref{theorem:ldp-2}.
 Second, in Theorem \ref{theorem:ldp} we treat a more general setting than the one discussed in the Introduction because of which this result cannot be immediately deduced from Theorem \ref{theorem:ldp-2}.

 We now make comments on proof ideas.